dobromir-bogatev/Vue-modular-table/examples/request/README.md

-# request
+# Request

-> Example of vue-modular-table with request with axios.
+Example of vue-modular-table with axios request from dummy API.

 ## Build Setup